Es2021 introduced Logical Operators and Assignment Expressions as part of the latest features.

 console.log(variable1) // outputs 44

-As you see variable1 is falsely values, falsely values are undefined, null, zero
+As you see variable1 is falsely valued, falsely values are undefined, null, zero

 let variable1 = undefined;